w3c/wot/MARKETING/PressReleaseDrafts/2023/draft.md

-# Enhanced Web of Things connect diverse IoT ecosystems [DRAFT]
+# Enhanced Web of Things connects diverse IoT ecosystems [DRAFT]
 ** THIS IS A DRAFT.
 The WoT deliverables cited below are still in Proposed Recommendation status.**

 https://www.w3.org/ — DD MM 2023 — The World Wide Web Consortium (W3C) announced today that